 - Corporate author(s): Directorate-General for Employment, Social Affairs and Inclusion (European Commission) Themes: Social policy, Industrial policy

-- Subject: annual report, labour law, labour relations, social dialogue, social partners
+- Subject: activity report, labour law, labour relations, social dialogue, social partners

 The print on demand version may be of a different presentation and quality than the original paper version.